ark-protocol/ark-protocol.org/content/_index.md

 These exchanges are coordinated by a central party, an **Ark Service Provider (ASP)**, that facilitates payments, but is never a custodian.
-Because the UTXO is shared among the users in the shared UTXO, they can claim back there Bitcoin at all times without depending on the ASP by broadcasting their VTXO transactions.
+Because the UTXO is shared among the users in the shared UTXO, they can claim back their Bitcoin at all times without depending on the ASP by broadcasting their VTXO transactions.